MGuard0303/DiCleave/README.md

 ## Requirement

 DiCleave is built with `Python 3.7.9`.
 It also requires following dependency:
-* `PyTorch >= 1.11.0`
 * `Pandas >= 1.2.5`
 * `Numpy >= 1.21.0`
 * `scikit-learn >= 1.0.2`
+* `PyTorch >= 1.11.0`

 <br>

-The dependency should not be a problem in most of cases because the project has been tested under higher version of these packages.
-If you do face the dependecy problem, please execute the following code:

-`pip install -r requirements.txt`
+Any environment with the dependecy package version higher than the minimum version should work well.
+If you have problem when runing DiCleave, we provide environment files to help you to set up the proper environment.
+Please check [here](https://github.com/MGuard0303/DiCleave/tree/main/env) for more information.

 If you still have any question about dependency, please contact me without hesitation.